This blog will empower you to…

 - Understand the GMO debate and other hot-button topics

 - Wow your friends with cool facts about plants

 - Engage in smart conversations about science & society

 I’m a PhD scientist with ten years of laboratory research and science communication experience, and I’m obsessed with food…and beer.
 My goal is to equip consumers (that’s all of us) to make confident choices about what we put on our tables.

-As a PhD student at UC Davis, I studied the factors that control gene expression in plants.
-In my free time, I explored a diversity of topics from agricultural economics to nutrition through science education and outreach activities.
-I write and make videos about food and agricultural science issues, exciting discoveries, and my experiences teaching science lessons to K-bacc students.
-I even helped found a UC Davis science outreach group called Science Says.
+As a PhD student at UC Davis, I studied the factors that control gene activity in plants.
+In my free time, I explored topics from agricultural economics to nutrition through blogs, videos, social media, and teaching.
+I even helped pioneer a science outreach group called Science Says.